fineanmol/plant-tree/README.md

-🌿 Updated on Sun, 28 Dec 2025 10:01:24 GMT
+🎋 Updated on Sun, 28 Dec 2025 11:19:49 GMT

-> "First, solve the problem.
-Then, write the code."
+> "Truth can only be found in one place: the code."